Investing

 Dave Ramsey Financial Guru

-Ramsey continues to produce his radio show and has authored five books on personal finance.
-He also frequently appears on Fox Business, where he hosted a show from 2007-2010.
+Today, Ramsey maintains his popular radio program and has authored five influential books on personal finance.
+He regularly contributes to Fox Business, where he previously hosted his own show from 2007 to 2010.

 Dave Ramsey Investment